Monday, December 23, 2024

 At a basic level.
 But there are never enough drones.
 In some places it is a consumable item, in others – in the case of FPV drones – it is disposable ammunition.
 Somewhere they quickly get lost - if we talk about reconnaissance aircraft or the same "Maviks".

-It’s good that we have enterprises – both public and private – that produce them.
+It’s good that we have enterprises - both public and private - that produce them.
 And international partners give them to us.
 But in any case this is not enough.
-And this, by the way, is not just about things that fly - it’s also about ground-based drones, remote means of mine clearance, platforms that can transport ammunition or transport the wounded.
+And this, by the way, is not just about things that fly - it’s also about ground-based drones, remote means of mine clearance, platforms that can deliver ammunition or transport the wounded.
 This is about both underwater drones and surface ones.

 It seems to me that Maria is a little mistaken.
 What I see is that at the basic level, mechanized brigades, airborne assault brigades, and “offensive brigades” are provided with drones.
 In our foundation, of course, there have been cases when some battalion commander calls and says: “The last thermal imaging Mavik has fallen, there will be nothing to look at at night, bring at least something.”
 But 10% is too pessimistic a figure.
 Again, no one will give you specific numbers and it’s not a fact that they exist.